 Ultimately, it is you who decides whether you achieve your goals or not.
 No one else will do it for you.
 Stay true to your goals.
 Understand it will take time.
 And keep going, no matter what.

-You can download our goal-setting planner & tracker for free here.
+As mentioned at the start of the article, you can download our goal-setting planner & tracker for free here.

 Related Reading: Morning Routine: 10 Excellent Habits That Will Improve Your Life